 While pain tolerance varies from person to person, there is a chance you may experience some discomfort or pain, especially around the vitamin B12 injection site.
 The key is to relax, breathe deeply, eat healthily, and to be well-hydrated.

-Generally, side effects are rare, although there are a few mild side effects that you may experience with the B12 shots, including pain, bruising or redness at the B12 injection site, mild diarrhea, itching, or swelling.
+Side effects are rare.
+There are a few mild side effects that you may experience with the B12 shots, including minor pain, bruising or redness at the B12 injection site, mild diarrhea, itching, or swelling.
 While these symptoms are usually nothing to worry about, if they persist or worsen, you are advised to contact your health care professional.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.